Automatic Mutual Recognition

-Automatic Mutual Recognition (AMR) is a national scheme allowing individuals to use their home state or territory occupational registration or licence to work in participating Australian states and territories.
+Automatic Mutual Recognition (AMR) is a national scheme allowing individuals to use their home state or territory occupational registration or licence to work in other participating Australian states and territories.

 A worker’s home state or territory is their primary place of residence or work.

-A practitioner intending to rely on AMR to work in Victoria must be registered for the relevant occupation in a State or Territory that has also adopted the AMR scheme.
+A practitioner intending to rely on AMR to work in Victoria must be registered for the relevant occupation in a state or territory that has also adopted the AMR scheme.

 At present, that is limited to the following States and Territories:

 - South Australia

 Check this web page regularly for updates on the availability of AMR for your state.

 Victorian practitioners who wish to practice in another state or territory under AMR should contact the relevant interstate regulator to check if AMR has commenced in that jurisdiction, and to confirm which activities are permitted to be undertaken under AMR

 AMR does not replace registration with the VBA via mutual recognition.
 AMR is a new alternative to the existing Mutual Recognition scheme.
 More information about mutual recognition and how to apply can be found on the Mutual recognition for builders webpage.